Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Layout shifts

 Loading content of unknown dimensions, such as images, can create layout shifts; the <abbr title="Web Incubator Community Group">WICG</abbr>'s <cite>[Layout Instability API](https://wicg.github.io/layout-instability/#sec-intro)</cite> describes the phenomenon in detail.
 Avoid layout shifts by including dimensions in HTML attributes.
-The simplest way to do so is by including `width` and `height` values, but the `style` attribute could work too.
+The simplest way to do so is by including unitless `width` and `height` values, but the `style` attribute could work too.
 I recommend staying away from the `style` attribute, or at least selectively allowing its use with the `style-src-attr` CSP directive.

 ### Other server-side tweaks